 Spectators are right on top of the playing field and with exception to preference on exposure to the elements, there really isn’t a bad seat in the stadium.
 The home dugout is on the third base side, and the visitor dugout is on the first base side.
 The team’s bullpens are on corresponding sides and they are uncovered from the field of play with very easy spectator access.

 The scoreboard is high quality for a college baseball stadium, and the fact that the stadium is also home to the Owlz doesn’t hurt.
 The scoreboard displays the home photo roster, score inning by inning, pitch count, and whether the result of a batter on base is ruled as a hit or error.

 Willy the Wolverine is an involved and energetic mascot.
 I have seen him at UVU basketball games and he does a good job there as well.
 The home team walk-up music is personalized and the music selections between innings are current and/or relevant.

 The marketing department strategically waits until the first three full innings are over until doing promotions in the middle of innings, which I thought was a very smart thing to do considering the size of the crowd.

 The ballpark and the main UVU campus is located right off Exit 269 on I-15 and because of the location, there aren’t any points of interest or restaurants I would recommend walking to from the ballpark.

 However, because the ballpark is located right off a main thoroughfare connecting Orem and Provo, there are several dining options within a short five-minute drive.
 Some examples of the offerings are Smashburger and Carraba’s Italian Grill.

 Walking to the stadium is very safe and there is free parking on campus.

-The crowd knowledge seemed to be pretty good.
+The crowd knowledge seems to be pretty good.
 There is actually quite a large fan base for baseball in Utah.
-There weren't too many visiting fans since the visiting team was from New York.
+There weren’t too many visiting fans since the visiting team was from New York.